 Section 3.02.
 Number, Selection, and Tenure.
 The Board shall consist of no fewer than five (5) directors and no more than fifteen (15) directors.
 Officers are elected to serve one-year terms with the option to accept serving up to two additional terms of one year each.
 No officer may serve more than three years, unless approved by the board of directors.
 One additional non-voting board position will be occupied by the Minnesota Department of Health, Dental Director or designee (aka ex officio).
 Vacancies existing by reason of resignation, death, incapacity or removal before the expiration of his/her term shall be filled by a majority vote of the remaining directors or the position may be left vacant until the next member vote.
 In the event of a tie vote, the President shall choose the succeeding director.
 A director elected to fill a vacancy shall be elected for the unexpired term of that director’s predecessor in office.

 Section 3.03.
 Appointment and election of Directors; Terms of Office.
 The founding directors of the Board of Directors shall be appointed.
-All subsequent directors of the Corporation shall be elected by the general membership.
-Terms of board members may be established by the Board of Directors but shall not exceed three (3) years.
+All subsequent directors of the Corporation shall be elected by the general membership by appointment from the board of directors .
+Terms of board members may be established by the Board of Directors but shall not exceed six (6) years.
 Directors shall hold office until a successor is duly elected and qualified, or until their term expires.
 Directors shall be eligible for reappointment.

 Section 3.04.
 Resignation.
 Resignations are effective upon receipt by the President of the Corporation of written notification.
 Any board member who fails to attend two (2) consecutive meetings without providing written notice to the President, shall be deemed to have resigned.